 3. Meatball Sub Bowl:

-This bowl is so easy to create and package away for a quick grab and go.
-If meal prepping store the meatballs in the sauce in a separate container so it can be heated before adding to the bowl.
+You're busy, but you also want to eat healthy.
+That's why it's good that this is a quick and easy dish that can be made in advance for the next day's lunch.
+This meatball bowl is so easy to create and package away for a quick grab and go.
+Pro Tip: If meal prepping, store the meatballs in the sauce in a separate container so it can be heated before adding to the bowl.

-- 1 pkg frozen meatballs (cook following package directions) (9 points for beef, brands may vary, double check with your app!)
+- 1 pkg frozen turkey meatballs (cook following package directions)

-- ½ cup shredded mozzarella cheese (2 points)
+- 1 cup shredded fat free mozzarella cheese

 - In a serving bowl layer spinach or other favorite leafy green along with the quinoa and warmed meatballs and sauce.